mariosotil/river-framework/README.md

 - Version 0.1
   - It is using IBM Notes as NoSQL server
   - It lets you connect to an IBM Notes database and the possibility to access its views and create or modify documents.
-  - Document collections: array, list, iterator
+  - Document collections: array~~, list, iterator~~
   - It has a set of JUnit tests

 - Version 0.2
   - Generation of unique identifiers for the documents
   - Opening documents by a unique id
   - Credentials file (~/.river-framework/credentials)
-  - Using org.openntf.domino package instead lotus.domino
+  - ~~Using the org.openntf.domino package instead lotus.domino~~
   - Support to local session using a installed IBM Notes client
+  - First example in Java~~, SSJS, and XPages~~

 ## What I'm working on now?

-- Version 0.2
+- Version 0.2.5
-  - First examples in Java, SSJS, and XPages
+  - Rolling back from the org.openntf.domino package to lotus.domino
+  - Working on memory management
+  - Improvements in DocumentCollection as array

 ## What is in the ToDo list?